Richard Caldwell Brewer

 Richard Caldwell (Dick) Brewer (1923-2014), a figurative painter’s painter, may be one of the most interesting, yet uncelebrated, gay artists in America mid-twentieth century.
 He belonged to a charmed circle of better known artist friends, and lived in the right places at the right times—postwar Paris and New York City.
 But his preferred choice of subject matter—male nudes, his relative isolation in Marin County in the San Francisco Bay Area--already out of the art world epicenter, and his fateful keeper choice of live-in companion and model, a former street hustler who lost his mind—all worked against his getting the recognition he deserved.

-Brewer had a lifelong friendship with such art world notables as Samuel Wagstaff, Robert De Niro Sr. and his ex-wife, the artist Virginia Admiral, Nell Blaine, Leland Bell and Louisa Matthiasdottir—husband and wife painters.* His circle also included the film critic Pauline Kael, and painters Hyde Solomon and Lawrence Calcagno.
+Brewer had a lifelong friendship with such art world notables as Samuel Wagstaff, Robert De Niro Sr. and his ex-wife, the artist Virginia Admiral, Nell Blaine, Leland Bell and Louisa Matthiasdottir—husband and wife painters.* His circle also included the film critic/author Pauline Kael, and painters Hyde Solomon and Lawrence Calcagno.
 Except for Admiral, Bell, Mattisdottir, and Kael (her ex-lover and father of daughter Gina, the poet and filmmaker James Broughton--Big Joy, was bisexual/gay, however), all were gay.
-But De Niro was deeply closeted (his son the actor has finally acknowledged his father’s sexuality) and most of others were discreet about it.
+But De Niro was deeply closeted (his son the actor has finally acknowledged his father’s sexuality) and most of the others were discreet about it.
 Brewer introduced Blaine to a painter friend from San Francisco, Carolyn Harris.
 They clicked, were together until Blaine’s death.

 This group was further marginalized by their work—Blaine, Bell, Matthiasdottir, De Niro, were all more School of Paris “traditionalists” and were sideswiped first by Abstract Expressionists and then by the more trendy Pop Art movements.
 Brewer himself was influenced by the work of Picasso and Matisse, along with unfashionable late Derain and especially painter Jean Helion, who fled Europe for NYC, and whom Brewer befriended.
 Picasso and Matisse’s unabashed depiction and celebration of the female nude may have provided the incentive for Brewer to do the same with the male nude.
 But their nudes have long since been mainstreamed—suitable for display on mugs and dorm walls.
 Brewer’s male nudes—expressively painted, unabashedly erotic—remain transgressive.
 But his courtly manner and schooling in the old masters perhaps hamstrung his pursuing a Mapplethorpe “do it in the street and frighten the horses” campaign for recognition.